steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/09_Configure_k8s_cluster_monitoring_integration/README.md

 This time it should work... :grinning:

-Once connected, go to the dashboard: <i>Menu -> Kubernetes</i>
+Once connected, in the menu, go to <b>Kubernetes</b>

+- Click on your cluster to drill-down

-It will take a few minutes before the dashboard gets populated with data.
+<u>NOTE</u>: It will take a few minutes before the dashboard gets populated with data.

 Navigate in your Kubernetes cluster monitoring view: